Sin-Aman/Scorehub/README.md

 * Display real time notifications
 *  Use python libraries for game information
-* Use existing api to push notifications (twitter)
+* Use existing api to push notifications (twitter-bot)
+* Use exisiting api to scrap real time data (SER API)
 * Set notifications for a specific twitter profile when a goal is scored